 4. Breathe in.

 5. While breathing out, bring your right leg back to the start position.

 This stretch gently lengthens the Psoas Muscle to its required length without danger of overstretching, stabilizes the pelvis and helps to avoid low back pain and warms up the psoas in preparation for use.

 If in acute spasm, you should do nothing more than this next exercise below until the pain begins to dissipate.
 Do not push yourself and try to relax into the posture.
 This shows stretching the left muscle.

 1. Put your left foot on a stool or a stable surface about the same height in a modified forward stance.
 Hold for a count of 10 to start and gradually increase to tolerance.

 2. If you are able to do this position without difficulty, slowly bring your arms and hands up towards the ceiling to increase the stretch on your lower back.
 Hold for an additional count of 10 and gradually increase to tolerance.

 Those who have psoas syndrome are likely to have difficulty getting up from a deep-seated chair and are unable to sit-ups.
 Truck drivers are particularly vulnerable to backache from a psoas syndrome because of the shortened position of the muscle while driving and should routinely perform stretches at every stop on the road.
 Set the back of the seat to recline some to prevent too much hip flexion.
-Back pain caused by the psoas muscle is also common during prgnancy.
-Doing sit-ups can cause problems with the psoas and it is recommended to do slow sit-backs instead.
+The muscle is also a common cause of back pain during pregnancy.
+Doing sit-ups can cause problems and it is recommended to do slow sit-backs instead.